Nieysh/REVERIE_Challenge2022-Findwell-/README.md

 ```
 ## Reproducing Testing Results

-Use trained model to reproduce the results on the test split:
+- Use trained model to reproduce the results on the test split:
 ```finetune
 cd map_nav_src
 bash scripts/test_reverie.sh
 ```
+- After runing test_reverie.sh, you should run the `replace_reverie_to_number.py` to convert json files into the format required by the competition